Shaheer5/gym-exercises/README.md

 # React + Vite
+#API is not in working state + Now they are suggesting a pricing plan to use api

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.